alchemyplatform/rundler/docs/architecture.md

 ## Builder

 The builder module is used to propose, send and track transactions that need to be bundled together and pushed onto the chain.
-There are 3 components to the builder module that have repsective purposes.
+There are 3 components to the builder module that have repsective purposes, `sender`, `signer` and `server`.

 ### Sender

-The sender components function is to forward the bundled user operations to a node url or to a relay server (eg. Flashbots) if the chain is supported.
+The sender components function is to forward the bundled user operations to a node url or to a relay server (eg. Flashbots) if the chain is supported, after the transactions have been sent out to be landed on chain, there are a couple process that track the status of the operations and perform updates to the gas price if the transaction has not landed within a few blocks.

 ### Signer

 The signer component is used to sign transactions before they are sent to be propogated on chain.
 The signing process can either be done by a key that is local to the server instance or an AWS KMS key.
+When using the KMS option, there also needs to be a configured redis cache to perform locking.
+The locking is required as if there are multiple instances of the builder modules running with access to the same pool, we want to make sure that none of those builders have the same key which could lead to bundle invalidation once proposed bundles have reached a validator.

 ### Server